Yate: Amenities

 The town has a skatepark at Peghill.
 Yate Common on Westerleigh Road is used for dog walking, nature watching, kite flying, circuses and fairs.

 The common has a stretch of unused dual carriageway (51.532282°N 2.433879°W), known as the "Road to Nowhere", which has been used for filming in TV programmes such as Casualty.
 This was part of a scheme to create a bypass from Rodford Way in South Yate to Nibley.
 The scheme was only partially completed in 1974, the year when Yate became a part of Avon.
 Completion of the road would have entailed building a bridge over the railway, but finance for this was never made available.
 The town has several parks and areas of open space.
 The largest of these is Kingsgate Park, which has an adventure playground for children.
 The town is served by a community radio station, GLOSS FM which broadcasts 365 days a year on its webcasts and twice a year on 87.7 MHz FM.
 A Cineworld cinema opened in the new Riverside shopping centre in April 2016.

-The town benefits from a four appliance firestation, with a retained Crew 24 hours and then further tenders staffed on a voluntary basis.
-Next to the firestation is a 6 bay ambulance station with a further 3 ambulances and 2 response cars stabled outside.
+The town benefits from a four appliance fire station, with a retained Crew 24 hours and then further tenders staffed on a voluntary basis.
+Next to the fire station is a 6 bay ambulance station with a further 3 ambulances and 2 response cars stabled outside.

-Schools

-Yate has two secondary schools, eight infant/junior schools and one special needs school.